MicrosoftDocs/architecture-center/docs/landing-zones/azure-governance-visualizer-accelerator-content.md

 ## Components

-The accelerator is based on a GitHub template repository that consists of the following:
+The accelerator is based on a GitHub template repository that consists of the following components:

 - [Microsoft Entra ID](https://azure.microsoft.com/products/active-directory) is an enterprise identity service that provides single sign-on, multifactor authentication, and conditional access.output.
 - [Azure App Service](https://azure.microsoft.com/services/app-service) is a fully managed platform for creating and deploying cloud applications.
 It lets you define a set of compute resources for a web app to run, deploy web apps, and configure deployment slots.
-- [GitHub](https://docs.github.com/) is a popular SaaS offering from Microsoft that's frequently used by developers to build, ship, and maintain their software projects
+- [GitHub](https://docs.github.com/) is a popular SaaS offering from Microsoft that is frequently used by developers to build, ship, and maintain their software projects
 - [GitHub Actions](https://learn.microsoft.com/azure/developer/github/github-actions) provides continuous integration and continuous deployment capabilities in this architecture.

 ## Alternatives

-- The Azure Governance Visualizer is a powerShell script, which can be run directly on a local machine or configured to be run as part of a GitHub Action or Azure DevOps pipeline to always receive up-to-date information about your environment.
+- The Azure Governance Visualizer is a powerShell script, which can be run directly on a local machine, configured to run as part of a GitHub Action or Azure DevOps pipeline to receive up-to-date information about your environment.
 The visualizer produces a wiki as an output that can be published in GitHub or Azure DevOps.

 - The visualizer can also be hosted on any other hosting platform that is secure and also cost-effective like [Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/overview).